City Awards $735,000 in Matching Funds for Neighborhood Projects

 The Neighborhood Matching Fund has provided funding to the city’s neighborhoods for the past 25 years.
 Approximately 5,000 projects have been completed by neighborhoods and communities with the help of NMF, and its contribution to neighborhoods can be seen across the city from the Fremont Troll to Georgetown’s Hat n’ Boots.
 Recipients of the fund match their awards through a combination of locally raised money, donated materials, and volunteer labor.
 In 2012, community volunteers pledged to invest $1.69 of donations and sweat equity for every $1 of taxpayer support.

 “The Neighborhood Matching Fund has been emulated by cities all over the world,” said Bernie Matsuno, director of Seattle Department of Neighborhoods.
 “It’s successful because of the connection and engagement that happens when neighbors – who may not have known each other or been involved in a neighborhood project – come together to make improvements or create programs that benefit not only their community, but the city at-large.”

-Posted: November 22nd, 2013 under Ballard District, Central District, Delridge District, Downtown District, East District, Front Porch, General, Grant Opportunities, grants, Greater Duwamish District, Lake Union District, Neighborhood Matching Fund, North District, Northeast District, Northwest District, Southeast District, Southwest District.
+Posted: November 22nd, 2013 under Ballard District, Central Area District, Delridge District, Downtown District, East District, Front Porch, Funding Opportunities, grants, Greater Duwamish District, Lake Union District, Neighborhood Matching Fund, North District, Northeast District, Northwest District, Southeast District, Southwest District.

 Tags: Bernie Matsuno, Mayor Mike McGinn, Neighborhood Matching Fund, Seattle Department of Neighborhoods, Small and Simple Project Fund